Last Updated:

 Franschhoek Church

 Cedarberg Africa is a Africa safari specialist focusing on Southern Africa.
-We design tailor-made itineraries around YOUR interests.
+We design tailor-made itineraries which are created around YOUR interests.
 As we have long-standing relationships with our hotels and game lodges, we have very competitive rates.
 So typically you will not pay more overall for your trip, than if you booked it yourself, or via an online booking system.
 So you get all our knowledge and 1st-hand advice for no extra cost.
-We have been in business for 28 years so we know what we’re doing!

 Share this article